umran/apify/README.md

 ##### Integer Fields

-Integer fields have a required property: `type` whose value must be set to "integer".
+Integer fields have a required property: `type`, whose value must be set to "integer".
 Refer to the table below for all the properties that may be defined on a field object of `type` "integer".

 | Property | Required | Type | Description |
 | --- | --- | --- | --- |